wilsonwid/tp/docs/UserGuide.md

   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

+* The application is only able to work properly using ASCII characters (i.e., standard characters found on an English keyboard).
+The use of other character sets is currently unsupported.

 </box>

 ### Viewing help : `help`